 - Future Professor: Path to Teaching Excellence Workshops

 - Future Professor Series (FPS) workshops offered throughout the year provide both new and experienced graduate students with valuable insights into the world of academia.

 - Great Ideas for Teaching Contest

-- The upcoming Winter Conference on Teaching, Saturday January 25th, 2014, will feature a panel of Western's most creative TAs who will present their great ideas for teaching from different disciplines.
+- The annual Winter Conference on Teaching features a panel of Western's most creative TAs who present their great ideas for teaching from different disciplines.